 \subsection{MUonE}

+While we have considered the anomalous magnetic moment of the muon from the BSM perspective, there is still the possibility that higher-order hadronic contributions from the SM might resolve the $g-2$ anomaly.
+The dominant theoretical uncertainty of Eq.~\eqref{eq:1} arises from the hadronic vacuum polarisation which cannot be perturbatively computed at low energy scales as QCD becomes non-perturbative.
+Its determination, thus, relies on data-driven techniques through dispersive relations in the $e^+ e^- \to \text{hadrons}$ channel~\cite{Davier:2017zfy,Keshavarzi:2018mgv,Colangelo:2018mtw,Davier:2019can,Hoferichter:2019mqg,Keshavarzi:2019abf,Kurz:2014wya} which requires experimental results as input.
+A confirmation of the hadronic vacuum polarisation through first-principles lattice QCD techniques~\cite{Budapest-Marseille-Wuppertal:2017okr,RBC:2018dos,FermilabLattice:2019ugu,Gerardin:2019rua,Aubin:2019usy,Blum:2019ugy,Borsanyi:2020mff,Lehner:2020crt,Ce:2022kxy} would be convincing evidence that the Fermilab/BNL measurement indeed implies new physics.
+With Refs.~\cite{Budapest-Marseille-Wuppertal:2017okr,Ce:2022kxy} providing results for the hadronic effects that bring the $g-2$ closer to the Fermilab/BNL this still remains a highly relevant topic which needs to be resolved in the upcoming years.

-While we have considered the anomalous magnetic moment of the muon from the BSM perspective, there is still the possibility that higher order hadronic contributions from the SM might resolve the $g-2$ anomaly.
-While these are calculated with lattice QCD techniques ~\cite{Budapest-Marseille-Wuppertal:2017okr,RBC:2018dos,FermilabLattice:2019ugu,Gerardin:2019rua,Aubin:2019usy,Blum:2019ugy,Borsanyi:2020mff,Lehner:2020crt,Ce:2022kxy}, an alternative approach was proposed through the MUonE experiment~\cite{Abbiendi:2016xup}, aiming to determine the hadronic contributions with high accuracy.
-Using measurements of the differential cross section $\text{d}\sigma/\text{d}t$ in elastic $\mu e \to \mu e$ scattering, where $t$ is the (space-like) squared momentum transfer, the hadronic contributions to the fine structure constant can be accurately determined.
-This can then be related to the respective contributions on the anomalous magnetic moment using a data driven approach.
+An alternative approach was proposed through the MUonE experiment~\cite{Abbiendi:2016xup}, aiming to determine the hadronic contributions with high accuracy.
+Using measurements of the differential cross section $\text{d}\sigma/\text{d}t$ in elastic $\mu e \to \mu e$ scattering, where $t$ is the (spacelike) squared momentum transfer, the hadronic contributions to the fine structure constant can be accurately determined.
+This can then be related to the respective contributions to the anomalous magnetic moment using a data-driven approach.